d3040/the_beavers_hut/_sources/index.rst

 * Always have a project.
 Then learn what you need to learn en route to finishing that project.
 * Together, we face the fundamental problems of our time:

   - Access to information,
   - Access to education, and
   - Access to the tools that are shaping the future.

+|

+  If you work for 10 years, do you get 10 years of experience or do you get 1 year of experience 10 times?
+You have to reflect on your activities to get true experience.
+If you make learning a continuous commitment, you’ll get experience.
+If you don’t, you won’t, no matter how many years you have under your belt.

+  -- Steve McConnell, Software Engineer.

+|

 * There are three big reasons why learning to code is so hard, even today:

   - The tools are still primitive.
   - Most people aren't good at handling ambiguity, and learning to code is ambiguous.
 People get lost.
   - Most people aren't good at handling constant negative feedback.
 And **learning to code is one brutal error message after another**.
 People get frustrated.
-      How Not to Get Frustrated: The key, again, is practice.
+  - How Not to Get Frustrated: The key, again, is practice.

+|

+  Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter.

+  -- Eric Raymond, Developer, Computer Scientist, and Author.

+|

 * People think software development is about typing code into a computer.
 But it's really about learning.
 * Get comfortable with ambiguity and you will go far.